davaya/jadn2/docs/im-summary.md

 <img src="images/im-concept.jpg" width="360">

-Consider an environment with two different processes and two different message formats where an information model defines the semantics and constraints of an arbitrary data type "Foo":
+To illustrate language independence consider an environment with two different processes and two different message formats where an information model defines the semantics and constraints of an arbitrary data type "Foo":

 <img src="images/computers-comms.jpg" width="360">